th2-net/th2-conn-dirty-broken-fix/README.md

     count: 4
 ```

-When this rule is active gateway gap behaviour is emulated: N incoming gateway messages is ignored and resend request is sent when gap is detected.
+When this rule is active, gateway gap behavior is emulated: N incoming gateway messages are ignored and resend request is sent when gap is detected.

 Rule specific configurations:
 - **missIncomingMessagesConfiguration.count** - defines how many gateway messages should be ignored